What Is the Difference Between Forgery and Uttering?

-Forgery and uttering in Virginia fall under the same statute, but they are not the same offense.
-Forgery is the making of a false writing which, if true, would be of some legal effect.
-Uttering is the assertion by words or action that a writing which one knows to be forged is good and valid.
+Under Virginia Code §18.2-172, forgery and uttering are both crimes, but they are not the same offense.
+Forgery involves making a false writing which, if true, would be of some legal effect.
+Uttering is the assertion by words or action that a writing which one knows to be forged is valid.

 People commonly misunderstand the concepts of "forgery" and "uttering" as they appear in the Virginia code.
-While both are criminalized through the same statute, Virginia Code §18.2-172, they are fundamentally different concepts.
-That said, both forgery and uttering carry the same penalty as Class 5 felonies of up to 10 years in the penitentiary, so they are serious charges!
+That said, both forgery and uttering carry the same penalty as Class 5 felonies of up to 10 years in the penitentiary, so they are serious charges.